- Critical Care Medicine

 Emergency critical care & resuscitation, ARDS, sepsis

-This is a randomized, open label, adaptive platform trial to compare the effectiveness of antithrombotic strategies for prevention of adverse outcomes in COVID-19 positive inpatients
+This is a randomized, open label, adaptive platform trial to compare the effectiveness of antithrombotic and additional strategies for prevention of adverse outcomes in COVID-19 positive inpatients

 ARrest RESpiraTory Failure From PNEUMONIA